AT 2017: Day 8, Bly Gap to Beech Gap

 Green tunnel

-It was a warm day, but occasional green tunnels of rhododendron and mountain laurel provided some cooling relief.
+It was a warm day, but there were occasional green tunnels of rhododendrons and mountain laurels to walk through, and they provided some cooling relief.

 Collecting water